The PaperCut user client is used to:

 Verify that you are printing to the PaperCut server.

-PaperCut monitoring printing performed via a print server.
+PaperCut monitors printing performed via a print server.
 If you are printing directly to the printer’s IP address and not to the print server monitored by PaperCut then PaperCut will not log this print usage and therefore will not send any print job notifications/popups.

 To test if PaperCut is monitoring print jobs, print a document from your workstation, and verify that the job is logged in the PaperCut print logs (e.g. Printers→Print Log).
 If the job is listed then you know PaperCut is correctly monitoring your printers.